Hell in Christianity: View of conditional immortality and annihilationism

 Some Protestants believe in conditional immortality, one version of which teaches that those sent to hell will not experience eternal conscious punishment, but instead will have their consciousness extinguished or annihilated after a period of "limited conscious punishment".

 Prominent evangelical theologians who have adopted conditionalist beliefs include John Wenham, Edward Fudge, Clark Pinnock, and Greg Boyd.

 The Seventh-day Adventist Church holds annihilationism, and they do not believe there is any conscious punishment after death for anyone.
 Seventh-day Adventists believe that death is a state of unconscious sleep until the resurrection.
-They base this belief on biblical texts such as which states "the dead know nothing", and which contains a description of the dead being raised from the grave at the second coming.
+They base this belief on biblical texts such as which states "the dead know nothing", and which contains a description of the sleeping dead being raised from the grave at the second coming.
 These verses, Adventists say, indicate that death is only a period or form of slumber.

 Christadelphians also teach the annihilationist viewpoint, and they do not believe in any conscious punishment after death for anyone either.